pgjdbc/pgjdbc/docs/documentation/head/server-prepare.md

 however the driver has an option to cache simple statements as well.

 You can do that by setting `preferQueryMode` to `extendedCacheEverything`.
-Note: the option is more of a diagnostinc/debugging sort, so be careful as you change it.
+Note: the option is more of a diagnostinc/debugging sort, so be careful how you use it .

 #### Bind placeholder datatypes